 - It is not a must you own a car.

 Even though a car makes movements easy, it is equally expensive to sacrifice for the time being.
 There are repairs, parking charges, insurance, among many other car-related expenses.
-You can avoid such costs and use public means for transport and save extra money.
+You can avoid such costs and use public means for transport and save extra Money-saving in college.

 - Focus on your studies!